Logan-Hammond/CSIT-214---Project-2/README.md

 # CSIT 214: C++ Programming
 ## Project 2: The Amusement Park Problem - Part II
+### Purpose

+Add and modify features of Project 1.
+Develop a program with the following features...
+* If statements
+* Pretest while loop
+* Post-test do loop

 ### About

 Made with Microsoft Visual Studio 2017.
 This program was made following project guidelines; source code may not accurately represent personal knowledge, skill, style, or philosophy.